Herb Alpert

-Herb Alpert (born March 31, 1935) is an American trumpeter who led the band Herb Alpert & the Tijuana Brass in the 1960s.
+Herb Alpert (born March 31, 1935) is an American musician, who led the band Herb Alpert & the Tijuana Brass (sometimes called Herb Alpert and the TJB) in the 1960s.
 During the same decade, he co-founded A&M Records with Jerry Moss.

-Alpert has recorded 28 albums that have landed on the Billboard 200 chart, five of which became No. 1 albums; he has had 14 platinum albums and 15 gold albums.
-Alpert is the only musician to hit No. 1 on the U.S. Billboard Hot 100 as both a vocalist ("This Guy's in Love with You", 1968) and an instrumentalist ("Rise", 1979).
+Alpert has recorded 28 albums that have appeared on the U.S. Billboard 200 chart, five of which reached No. 1; he has been awarded 14 platinum albums and 15 gold albums.
+Alpert is the only musician to have reached No. 1 on the U.S. Billboard Hot 100 as both a vocalist ("This Guy's in Love with You", 1968) and as an instrumentalist ("Rise", 1979).

-Alpert has reportedly sold 72 million records worldwide.
+Alpert has sold an estimated 72 million records worldwide.
 He has received many accolades, including a Tony Award and eight Grammy Awards, as well as the Grammy Lifetime Achievement Award.
-In 2006, he was inducted into the Rock and Roll Hall of Fame.
-Alpert was awarded the National Medal of Arts by Barack Obama in 2013.
+In 2006 he was inducted into the Rock and Roll Hall of Fame.
+Alpert was awarded the National Medal of Arts by Barack Obama in 2012.